 Stuffed Manicotti Recipe with Spinach and Mushroom (white sauce).
 Craving comfort food?
 Here is a delicious and filling vegetarian manicotti recipe you and the whole family will LOVE!

 This is a great recipe for special occasions and easy enough for the family on a busy weeknight.

-If you love baked pasta try these recipes: Leftover Ham Recipes- Baked Ham and Cheese Pasta, Creamy Sausage Baked Ziti "White Baked Ziti", and Classic Italian Lasagna Bolognese with Bechamel Sauce.
+If you love baked pasta try these recipes: Leftover Ham Recipes- Baked Ham and Cheese Pasta, Stuffed Lumaconi Pasta Recipe with Ricotta and Sausage, Creamy Sausage Baked Ziti "White Baked Ziti", and Classic Italian Lasagna Bolognese with Bechamel Sauce.

 Why this recipe works

 Ready for this simply mouthwatering pan of mushroom, spinach, and super creamy bechamel stuffed manicotti?

 I am always ready when this pan of cheesy goodness comes out of the oven.
 The assembly is super simple with the no-boil pasta shells.

 You will make this recipe for friends and family all year round it is that comforting and scrumptious!
 Perfect for Sunday supper or an easy weeknight meal!

 Add this to your list of easy recipes!
 A healthy dinner without too much fuss.
 The Stuffed Manicotti Recipe with Spinach and Mushroom is a must-try!